-- Understanding of the Educational System that is the Basis of Comparison - Understanding of the Educational System for Which Assessment is Requested - Ability to Conduct Research and Analyze Information - Ability to Distinguish Educational Patterns and Time Periods - Ability to Compare and Contrast Educational Systems as well as Hybrid Systems from Transnational Offerings - Ability to Apply the Above, along with One's Institutional Requirements to Formulate Credential Assessments
+- Understanding of the Educational System that is the Basis of Comparison - Understanding of the Educational System for Which Assessment is Requested - Ability to Conduct Research and Analyze Information - Ability to think critically, to distinguish Educational Patterns and Time Periods - Ability to Compare and Contrast Educational Systems as well as Hybrid Systems from Transnational Offerings - Ability to Apply the Above, along with One's Institutional Requirements to Formulate Credential Assessments

-This category highlights the key knowledge areas and skills a credential evaluation professional must possess to provide competent assessments and placement recommendations.
-At the foundation lies a sound understanding of the educational system that the international credential is being compared against.
-Building upon this base, the evaluator must be able to conduct the research necessary to identify and understand an educational system and the pattern within which it may fall (e.g., British, French, Russian, Latin American, Bologna Declaration-influenced systems...).
+This category highlights the key knowledge areas and skills a credential evaluation professional must possess in order to provide competent assessments and placement recommendations.
+At the foundation lies a sound understanding and current knowledge of the educational system that the international credential is being compared against.
+Building upon this base, the evaluator must be able to conduct the research necessary to identify and understand an educational system and the pattern within which it may fall (e.g., British, French, Russian, Latin American, Bologna Declaration-influence, US, and others).
 The evaluation professional must be able to discern the appropriate records of study and their authenticity, distinguishing, for example, among what is regarded as official records and certified true copies versus unofficial records and notarized documents.
-When the educational records are not officially issued in the native language of the credential evaluator or the language required by his/her institution, the evaluation professional must also be able to establish whether the translations are adequate and reliable.

-He/she must also possess the ability to determine the type of institution where the studies were completed (e.g., polytechnic, university, hospital school...), its recognition, and the appropriate body that would bestow this recognition.
-The evaluation professional must be able to ascertain the level of education, and whether, for example, a program of study is elementary, secondary, postsecondary, or postgraduate in level and whether it is academic or vocational in nature.
-Similarly, the credential evaluator must discern the components of the program, including the minimum entrance requirements, curriculum, length, mode of delivery, learning outcomes, what the final qualification gives access to, and, if applicable, its standing within the country's qualifications framework.
-Depending on the focus of the institution of the evaluator, further understanding of training in key professional fields should also be developed, including, but not limited to medicine, teaching, accounting, engineering, and law.
-A grasp of the grading systems should also be demonstrated, along with the systems of measurement of studies (e.g., hours, credits, coefficients...).
+Also, they should have knowledge about the characteristics of the educational documents of a given country, like security details and formats or digital verification options.
+When the educational records are not officially issued in the language required by the evaluator's institution or organization, the evaluation professional must also be able to establish whether the translations are adequate.
+They must also possess the ability to determine the type of institution where the studies were completed (e.g. polytechnic, university, hospital school, or secondary school), its recognition, and the appropriate body responsible for bestowing and maintaining that recognition.
+The evaluation professional must be able to ascertain the level of education being completed (e.g. elementary, secondary, postsecondary, or postgraduate) and whether it is academic or vocational in nature or unitary, binary or other national systems of education.
+The credential evaluator must also understand the country's quality assurance system.
+Is recognition made by the government, is there an accreditation body, is there a licensing procedure, is there any programmatic accreditation?
+Similarly, the credential evaluator must discern the components of the program, including the minimum entrance requirements, curriculum, length and mode of delivery, learning outcomes, what the final qualification provides access to (e.g. employment and/or further education), and, if applicable, its standing within the country's qualifications framework.
+Depending on the focus of the institution or organization for which the evaluator works, further understanding and training in key professional fields should also be developed, including, but not limited to medicine, teaching, accounting, engineering, and law.
+A grasp of the grading systems should also be demonstrated, along with the systems of measurement of studies (e.g., hours, credits, coefficients, etc.).

 As indicated earlier, no systems stand still and remain unchanged.
 For this reason, a broad understanding of how educational systems evolve and reform must be held, and that an evaluation of a credential must be on the basis of the time when it was completed.
 Additionally, the evaluator must possess a grasp of how educational systems relate and differ, and apply this knowledge when assessing transnational programs.
-Finally, the evaluation professional must successfully apply the criteria and policies of his/her institution, as well as any relevant legislation, to formulate a credential assessment, mastering the details of credentials evaluation, while also maintaining a view of the broader picture and context which these details serve.
+Finally, the evaluation professional must have in mind the purpose of the recognition and successfully apply the criteria and policies of their institution, as well as any relevant legislation, to formulate a credential assessment, mastering the details of credentials evaluation, while also maintaining a view of the broader picture and context which these details serve.